Impact of Satellite Trails on H.E.S.S. Astronomical Observations: Introduction

 \section{Introduction}

-Satellite constellations are an designed to provide internet access across the globe \citep{mcdowell}, with several companies planning to launch $\sim10^3-10^4$ satellites into Low Earth Orbit (LEO) each.
-Two of the biggest operational satellite constellations are Starlink, which aims to launch up to 42000 satellites (>4200 already launched) and OneWeb, which plans to launch over 7000 satellites (620 already launched).
-These megaconstellations, along with others such as E-Space (337323 planned) and Guowang (12992 planned) will significantly increase the number of satellites in orbit in the near future, which could significantly impact ground-based astronomical observations \citep{mcdowell}.
+Satellite constellations are designed to provide internet access across the globe \citep{mcdowell}, with several companies planning to launch $\sim10^3-10^4$ satellites into low Earth orbit (LEO) each.
+Two of the biggest operational satellite constellations are Starlink, which aims to launch up to 42000 satellites (with over 4200 already launched), and OneWeb, which plans to launch over 7000 satellites (620 already launched).
+These megaconstellations, along with others such as E-Space (337323 planned) and Guowang (12992 planned), will significantly increase the number of satellites in orbit in the near future and could significantly impact ground-based astronomical observations \citep{mcdowell}.

 The effect of these megaconstellations on such observations has been widely studied in the radio and optical bands.
-In particular, the Zwicky Transient Facility (ZTF) has recently measured the effect of visor-based modifications on the optical brightness of Starlink satellites (proposed by SpaceX to reduce their impact on astronomical observations), and found that the historically-used un-visored satellites at 550km have magnitudes from 4.58-5.16 in the i through g bands, decreasing to 5.91-6.77 when visors are deployed. \citep{Mr_z_2022}.
-The effect on future Square Kilometer Array (SKA) radio observations has also been quantified by \citet{SKA_2020_Cass}; they find a decrease in signal strength in the 5b band ($8.3-15.4\,\mathrm{GHz}$) of 70\% due to the satellite downlink transmission.
+In particular, the Zwicky Transient Facility (ZTF) recently measured the effect of visor-based modifications on the optical brightness of Starlink satellites (proposed by SpaceX to reduce their impact on astronomical observations) and found that the historically used unvisored satellites at 550km exhibit magnitudes ranging from 4.58-5.16 in the i through g bands, decreasing to 5.91-6.77 when visors are deployed. \citep{Mr_z_2022}.
+The effect on future Square Kilometer Array (SKA) radio observations has also been quantified by \citet{SKA_2020_Cass}; these authors found a decrease in signal strength in the 5b band ($8.3-15.4\,\mathrm{GHz}$) of 70\% due to the satellite downlink transmission.
 This could render the entire band unusable if a sufficient number of satellites ($\sim100,000$) are launched.